mozilla/extension-workshop/src/content/documentation/publish/firefox-add-on-distribution-agreement-dec-2021.md

 {% capture page_hero_banner_content %}

 ::: note
- This is a preview of the distribution agreement effective effective December 1st, 2021.
+ This is a preview of the distribution agreement effective December 1st, 2021.
 You may wish to view our [current agreement](../firefox-add-on-distribution-agreement/) as well.
 :::

 # Firefox Add-on Distribution Agreement